 - 7 Effective ways to simplify your home office work life

 Try Meal Prepping

 When you worked in an office, you might have enjoyed going out to eat on your lunch breaks.
 Perhaps your workplace even had a cafeteria or a few chain restaurants on-site where you and your coworkers could grab a bite to eat.
-Now that you’re working remotely, you can save money by cooking tasty home-cooked meals for lunch!
+Now that you’re tele-commuting, you can save money by cooking tasty home-cooked meals for lunch!
 Meal prepping is a great way to ensure that you’ll always have tasty lunches throughout the workweek.
 You can meal prep recipes that create several portions on the weekends and then store the food in your fridge or freezer.

 For instance, productive and top performing remote workers prepare family meals on the weekends (Sunday), pack them in Ziploc bags and place in the freezer for storage.
 Others working from home cook a big batch of stew or soup, separate portions and store in the freezer.

 During the week, just heat up a serving when it is time to eat.
 Plus, preparing meals before they are needed helps you to stick to a healthy diet and reduces the urge to graze throughout the entire day (even when you are not hungry).